If you are looking for a strategic therapist or coach these are the five things you need to know

 Many will have some sort of package arrangement where you can pay for a series of sessions and receive some sort of discounted arrangement if you pay upfront.

-Our suggestion is you do the first session to trial if this therapist is a good fit for you, and then at the end of the first session, you can decide if you want to continue and take the option of a package that suits your specific treatment needs.
+We suggest you do the first session to trial if this therapist is a good fit for you, and then at the end of the first session, you can decide if you want to continue and take the option of a package that suits your specific treatment needs.

 Exactly what you specifically need should be established in the first session.
 By the end of the first session, your therapist should have a rough idea of how long you need to spend together.
 The length of treatment will vary on your openness to treatment, the type of therapeutic model, and the complexity of the condition itself.